 Ken is also a dedicated member of the Board of Trustees of Vaughn College, an institution steeped with a history of aeronautical and aviation engineering innovation as well as a focus on mechatronics and related fields.

 Outside of his professional life, Stauffer was born and raised in Tanzania, is a native speaker of Swahili and English, taught celestial navigation, studied philosophy, was a serious rock climber, and an Actor’s Equity Stage Manager.

-Ken is a judge and coordinator within the IEEE N3XT® Stars Program, was a co-chair of IEEE N3XT® 2016 Austin and IEEE N3XT® 2015 Toronto.
+Ken is the Sr. Past Chair and Liaison, Social Impact of the 2019 IEEE Entrepreneurship Steering Committee.
+He is a judge and coordinator within the IEEE N3XT® Stars Program, was a co-chair of IEEE N3XT® 2016 Austin and IEEE N3XT® 2015 Toronto.
+He has served on the 2017 IEEE Entrepreneurship Steering Committee and 2018 IEEE Entrepreneurship Steering Committee.
 Ken has also presented on Entrepreneurship with IEEE numerous times including at an IEEE Signal Processing Event for Young Professionals interested in Entrepreneurship